smilesForSpecialNeeds/capstone-project/capstone-project/README.md

       - [Status = Complete]
 - [As a logged in Provider user, when I navigate to my Schedules page and then filter the schedules by date range I will see a master export button at the top of the list.]
       - [Status = Complete]
+- [As a logged in Provider user, when I navigate to my Clients page I will see an input box at the top of the client list and an option to filter clients by name]
+      - [Status = Complete]